rachellewillemsma/rachellewillemsma.github.io/_posts/2020-04-15-ethglobal.md

 preview-image: "../img/ethglobal/hackmoney-500px.png"
 ---

-#### For over two years, I have worked part-time as a designer for <a href="https://ethglobal.co/" target="_blank">ETHGlobal</a>, an organization which hosts some of the world’s largest Ethereum-focused hackathons.
+#### Between 2020 and 2022, I worked part-time as a designer for <a href="https://ethglobal.co/" target="_blank">ETHGlobal</a>, an organization which hosts some of the world’s largest Ethereum-focused hackathons.
 Projects generally include creating and expanding branding for hackathon events, and on occasion I have also offered design services to event participants.

 ![ETHGlobal HackMoney Logo](../img/ethglobal/ethglobal-logo.png)